T

 +

 Hanoi is generally considered safe for tourists at night, especially in popular areas like the Old Quarter and around Hoan Kiem Lake.
-While petty theft like pickpocketing can occur, violent crime is rare.
-It's advisable to stay aware of your surroundings, avoid poorly lit areas, and use reputable taxis or ride-sharing services for longer distances.
+Petty theft like pickpocketing can occur, so remain aware of your surroundings and keep valuables secure.
+Traffic is chaotic at all hours, so exercise caution when crossing streets.
+Stick to well-lit and populated areas for added security.

-How much Vietnamese Dong (VND) should I bring for my trip to Hanoi?
+How much cash should I bring to Hanoi?

 +